Here are 13 of the best comedy films to stream on Netflix UK - including Freaky

-Netflix Best Comedy Movies: Here are 13 of the most highly rated comedies on Netflix UK - including Freaky
+Netflix Best Comedy Movies: Here are 13 of the most highly rated comedies on Netflix UK - according to Rotten Tomatoes

 Needing a good giggle this evening?
 Then try these 13 comedy films that are rated as the best to watch on Netflix UK.
 From laugh out loud Will Ferrell classics to the joy of Paul Rudd’s smiling face!